enzoaicardi/flect/docs/dev/resources/methods.md

 ## this.effect

-`this.effect(name, function)` allows to add an effect when detecting change on a dynamic data.
+`this.effect(name, function)` add an effect when detecting change on a dynamic data.
 Effects are the basis of variable dynamism and are used internally by Flect.

 ```js
 define('input', function(datas){